prirun/p50em/README.md

 Coming soon, we swear!
 There is a unix man page included in this repository.

+Github discussions are now enabled for this repository, and can be used to ask for help.

 ## Public Systems

 There are a set of emulators available for public use.
 These may be